 It is very important for your own safety and the safety of everyone to be careful and follow the sensible advice of good and frequent hand washing as well as avoiding touching your face and mouth and catching any sneeze or cough in a clean tissue which is disposed off safely.
 Please also avoid contact with people who are unwell.

-If you are unwell or have recently traveled abroad or have been in contact with a known or suspected case then please take advice from NHS 111 online or phone service.
+If you are unwell or have recently traveled abroad or have been in contact with a known or suspected case then please change your appointment and take advice from NHS 111 online or phone service.

 Surprising ties between Coronavirus and the Eyes

 The American Academy of Ophthalmologists has published important information and practical advice for eye patients.
 Please consult this weblink for practical steps to protect yourself including advice for contact lens wearers and patients with eye conditions requiring treatment https://www.aao.org/eye-health/tips-prevention/coronavirus-covid19-eye-infection-pinkeye?fbclid=IwAR13Fo03h11dnQBtBVhzENegtWtTjGaKvoHuK3g-5Z2kKpHbWSqLdbjpe_w

 New era in cataract surgery at the Plymouth Royal Eye Infirmary

 Patients undergoing cataract surgery in the Plymouth Royal Eye Infirmary can now benefit from a revolutionary new computer assisted cataract surgery system which includes robotic-like tracking and data displaying through the operating microscopes.
 This new system promises better visual outcomes for patients from all the southwest which is now available at the hospital among few selected centres in the world.
 The equipment necessary for this high tech surgery has become available through a collaboration between the Plymouth Hospitals NHS Trust modernisation program and a generous donation form the League of Friends of the Infirmary.